-The blog is a source for conversations, publishing information, writer resources and inspiration, bookseller-librarian-teacher appreciation, news in children’s and young adult literature/publishing, and author outreach.
+Cynsations is a source for conversations, publishing information, writer resources and inspiration, bookseller-librarian-teacher appreciation, news in children’s and young adult literature/publishing, and author outreach.
 It’s primarily a resource for those writers seeking the insights and tools to facilitate forward movement and success, defined broadly.

 Cynsations has an ongoing commitment to new voices, creative risktakers, quality mid-listers, rising and well-established authors.
 Guest articles are written by members of the children’s-YA writing, literature, media and publishing community.
 Cynsations doesn’t solicit or accept posts from outside freelance contributors.
 Books for consideration are provided by authors, publishers, independent publicists, and purchased by Cynthia Leitich Smith, her interns and/or her reporters.

 Cynsations doesn’t critically review specific titles, and inclusion/mention of a book or author/illustrator doesn’t constitute an endorsement.